yanaerobe/yanaerobe.github.io/_posts/2022-08-22-some-cheats.markdown

 `vim .ssh/id_ed25510.pub`

+Although `ssh -T url` is ususally useful in testing and adding unknwon hosts, this is not strictly equal to `git clone` requests in that `ssh` (possibly) will call out a virtual terminal.

 ## scp cheats
-upload /foo to /bar: scp /foo usr@ip:/bar
+upload /foo to /bar: `scp /foo usr@ip:/bar`

 download: simply reverse

 -r for directory, -P for port

 ## tar cheats
-create foo.tar from ./bar: tar -cf foo.tar ./bar
+create foo.tar from ./bar: `tar -cf foo.tar ./bar`

-decompress: tar -xf foo.tar
+decompress: `tar -xf foo.tar`

 -c for create, -x for decompress, -t for view contents